International Union of Anthropological and Ethnological Sciences: Mission

-The Williamsburg Congress of 1998 marked the end of a century of anthropology by highlighting that: "No discipline is more important for teaching people about themselves and others, and how they may live together in the next century, than anthropology" (Shahshahani, 1999:5).
-It was also pointed out that:"Anthropology is either truly international or not at all"(Godina, 1999:vii).
-The IUAES, which celebrated the 60th anniversary of its founding in 2008, enters the second decade of the 21st century with a renewed sense of the importance of its mission, and urgency of its objectives.
+The Williamsburg Congress of 1998 marked the end of a century of anthropology by highlighting that: "No discipline is more important for teaching people about themselves and others, and how they may live together in the next century, than anthropology".
+It was also pointed out that: "Anthropology is either truly international or not at all".
+The IUAES celebrated the 60th anniversary of its founding in 2008.